 - 1988: Rebecca Wright was killed and her partner Claudia Brenner was injured in Pennsylvania State Park when Stephen Roy Carr shot them eight times with a .22 rifle.

-- 1990: Geoffrey Hood and Molly LaRue were both tortured and killed by Paul David Crews in Duncannon, PA.
+- 1990: Geoffrey Hood and Molly LaRue were killed by Paul David Crews near Duncannon, PA.

-- 1996: Julianne Williams and Lollie Winans were mysteriously killed in Shenandoah National Park.
+- 1996: Julianne Williams and Lollie Winans were killed in Shenandoah National Park near the Skyland Resort, but not on the Appalachian Trail.
 The killer was never found.

 - 2001: Louise Chaput from Quebec was killed by an unknown assailant with unknown motives.
 The killer was never found.